fun4seb/GitNotes/2021 ~ Winter/GEOG274/GEOG274 - Week 2.md

 - **Two layers of the crust:** Continental crust (older), lithosphere (newer)

-## Geomagnetism
+# Geomagnetism
 - The flowing of **liquid metal in the outer core** of the planet generates electric currents.
 The rotation of Earth on its axis causes these electric currents to form a magnetic field which extends around the planet.
 - **Geomagnetic reversal** = when the North and South polls switch
     - Occurs ~800,000 years on average; the last one was 790,000 years B.P. and the next one might be within ~1000 years

 - Magnetic poles **do not equal** geographic poles
-    - North magnetic pole is now 85 degrees N, 134 degrees W
+    - North magnetic pole is now 85° N, 134° W